French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 What makes Menton special compared to other towns?

-Menton is unique because it’s right on the border with Italy.
-This means you get a cool mix of both French and Italian culture, food, and style.
-It’s also generally more affordable than some of the more famous spots, and it has a lovely old town.
+Menton is kind of special because it sits right on the edge, with Italy.
+So you end up with this really cool mix of both French and Italian culture, dishes, and even a certain vibe in style.
+And honestly it’s usually a bit more affordable than some of the super famous places , plus it has a charming old town that feels very lived in.

 Is Saint-Jean-Cap-Ferrat affordable to visit?